PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 And how people were dressed.
 Everyone had good boots or clogs.
 Tom gave her own boots a quick look.
 Pride enveloped her with a dawning thought: she was fitting in.

 Tom peeked a check at Kim: he looked perturbed, as if the whole thing was a bad idea.
 Tom turned to face her brother inviting him into her excitement.
 Kim returned her look but it was clear he was not influenced.
-Instead Kim echoed his dread.
+Instead Kim's face echoed his dread.

-“You two are new” said someone behind them.
-The two stopped and turned abruptly: a relaxed, fair haired boy.
+Suddenly there was someone behind them: “You two are new”, someone said.
+Tom and Kim stopped abruptly and turned: there was a relaxed, fair haired boy.
 A bit older than them.
 He was holding a cow by a nose ring tether.
-“Where you from?” the boy glanced between Tom and Kim, but ended on Tom.
+“Where you from?”.
+The boy glanced between Tom and Kim, but ended on Tom.

 Kim barely said anything, a slight disapproval for a greeting.

-“Hello.”
-Tom answered eagerly, pleased for a new friend.
-“We’re from The Forest.“ She pointed north to explain.
+But Tom answered eagerly, “Hello.”.
+She was pleased for a new friend.
+“We’re from The Forest.“.
+She pointed north to explain.

 “Oh.” said the boy as if he was interested.
-“The Forest.” he nodded and a pause brewed.
+“The Forest.” he nodded, and a pause brewed.

 “What you come down here for?” he asked.